Abwas/oop-javascript-synthesized-article/README.md

 You **should pay attention** in basically 3 parts:

-1. Short explanation, listing the main concepts that you need to know.
+1. Short explanation, listing the main concepts that you need to know
-2. Functions that implement the concepts explained.
+2. Functions that implement the concepts explained
-3. Tests to prove that what we assume is correct.
+3. Tests to prove that what we assume is correct

 **Enjoy the <strike>puzzle</strike> article!
 B-)**